-The Winter 2020 edition of the Cruise Ship National Center of Expertise’s newsletter is now available.
-The newsletter serves to provide useful information on national and international policies as well as highlight success stories, best practices and achievements in the field.
+The Coast Guard’s Cruise Ship National Center of Expertise (CSNCOE) published its winter edition, with a new name and look.
+The newsletter serves to provide useful information on the national and international policies as well as highlight success stories, best practices and achievements in the field.